On a one day trip to kodaikanal and feeling rushed? Read on…

-If you are in Kodaikanal for weekend, I’d say 2 days in Kodaikanal are not enough to cover all the places to visit in Kodaikanal.
+If you are in Kodaikanal for a weekend getaway, I’d say 2 days in Kodaikanal are not enough to cover all the places to visit in Kodaikanal.
 You can either go for packages from tour operator or do on your own local sightseeing in Kodaikanal.

-Tamilandu is littered, quite literally, with hill stations – Ooty, conoor and so on… But what takes the iron throne is the beautiful hill station of South India, Kodaikanal.
+Tamilandu is littered, quite literally, with hill stations – Ooty, Coonoor and so on… But what takes the iron throne is the beautiful hill station of South India, Kodaikanal.
 While you are there, you can visit several of the tourist places around kodaikanal.

 The word Kodaikanal literally translates to The Gift of the Forest.
 And rightly, so it an amazing gift of the nature.
 I loved my trip to this gorgeous South Indian hill station, and was pleasantly surprised that there are so many beautiful places to visit in ooty and kodaikanal.